The profile standards ISO 21920

 3. Changes to profile lengths

 One of the main achievements of this draft is that parameters are now defined on the evaluation length.
 This means they are no longer calculated several times and then averaged.
 Instead, there will be only one Ra (or Rq) value calculated on the profile.
 The only exceptions are for Rp, Rv and Rz which will still be averaged to reduce the influence of outliers.
-Moreover the name "sampling length" is changed to "section length" to avoid confusion with the sampling of points on a discrete profile (see ISO 14406).
+Moreover the name sampling length is changed to section length to avoid confusion with the sampling of points on a discrete profile (see ISO 14406).

 Calculating parameters on the evaluation length is not new.
 ASME B46.1, the American standard for surface texture already specifies profile parameters without averaging the parameters on a number of sampling lengths.

+Mountains® software already allows users to choose the profile length used to calculate parameters.
+(Go to File menu > Preferences (or F7) and Metrology > Filtering).
 The default setting is five sampling lengths but any number of sampling lengths can be defined.
 Alternatively, parameters can be calculated on all sampling lengths available on the profile or on the evaluation length.

 4. Replacement of the 16% rule